 Anderson, J., Adey, P. and Bevan, P., 2010.
 Positioning place: polylogic approaches to research methodology.
 Qualitative Research, 10(5), pp.589-604.

 Bordoff, S., Chen, Q. and Yan, Z., 2019.
-Cyber attacks, contributing factors, and tackling strategies: the current status of the science of cybersecurity.
+Cyber attacks, contributing factors, and tackling strategies: the current status of cybersecurity science.
 In Cyber Law, Privacy, and Security: Concepts, Methodologies, Tools, and Applications (pp. 20-37).
 IGI Global.

 Www2.deloitte.com.
 2020. [online] Available at: <https://www2.deloitte.com/content/dam/Deloitte/ng/Documents/risk/ng-COVID-19-Impact-on-Cybersecurity-24032020.pdf> [Accessed 4 June 2020].